isadzh/LaCasaHCI/README.md

 # LaCasaHCI
- Basic webpage in microsoft forms made in .net framework
+ Basic webpage in microsoft forms made in .net framework, made for Human Computer Interaction class in college.